atsa-es/atsa/README.md

 Applied Time Series Analysis course website

-Note, this is not quarter specific.
-See the year specific websites for the course website for a specific year.
+See these repos for previous years.

 * atsa2023
 * atsa2021